vseryakov/backendjs/README.md

 - there are 4 nodes running in the network: node1, node2, node3 and node4, instead of the names nodeX we can use IP addresses as well.
 - all nodes configured with the parameter `cache-host=node1,node2`
 - nanomsg sockets may be connected to multiple endpoints, so we can have 2 cache servers for redundency.

-This config parameter can be specified in the local config file on all nodes or can be defined in the DNS server as TXT record `cache-host`.
-If running in AWS the config parameters also can be specified in the user-data the same was as command line arguments.
+   _This config parameter can be specified in the local config file on all nodes or can be defined in the DNS server as TXT record `cache-host`.
+If running in the AWS the config parameters also can be specified in the user-data the same was as command line arguments._
-- any node which is requested for a cached record asks its local cache for such key and if it not found, retrieves it from the database and puts into local cache, if running for a while, potentially every node now may contain same items in the cache and all requests for such items will be served without touching the db
+- any node which is requested for a cached record asks its local cache first for such key and if it is not found, retrieves it from the database and puts into local cache, if running for a while, potentially every node now may contain same items in the cache and all requests for such items will be served without touching the db
-- An update request comes to the node3 which deletes a key from the local cache:
+- an update request comes to the node3 which deletes a key from the local cache:
    - node3 also sends 'del' request for the requested key to both node1 and node2 servers via connected sockets because of `cache-host` config parameter
    - node1 and node2 servers receive 'del' request and delete the key from their local caches
    - node1 and node2 re-send same request to all connected clients which are actually all nodes in the network, so all nodes receive 'del' cache request
-   - because we have 2 LRU servers, every node will receive the same del request twice which is very small packet and removing same item from the cache costs nothing, both requests will be received within milliseonds from each other.
+   - because we have 2 LRU servers, every node will receive the same del request twice which is very small packet and removing same item from the cache costs nothing, both requests will be received within milliseconds from each other.
-   - next request to any of the nodes for that key we just deleted will result in retrieving the record from the database and putting back to the local cache of the node until the next 'del' request.
+   - next request to any of the nodes for that key we just deleted will result in retrieving the record from the database and putting back to the local cache again
    - Important: each node maintains its own version of the cache, i.e. all nodes do not have exactly the same items in the cache, over time they all retieve same records but only on demand and when one node puts an item in the cache it is not sent to all other nodes.
-     To make the cache synhronized set `cache-sync=1`, in this case all cache commands will be sent to all nodes, with multiple broadcast nodes the same item will be sent multiple times from each broadcast node, this is why it is disabled by default, sending 'del' multiple times does not add much overhead as opposed to re-sending actual items.

 For very frequent items there is no point using local cache but for items reasonable static with not so often changes this cache model will work reliably and similar to what `memcached` or `Redis` server would do as well.